The Natural Ink Wild Colour Club

 My Journey With ink-making first began during my Masters in 2023-24, a fascination was captured by this relationship between place, creative practice and the materiality of place.
 Considering how through the use of found materials may we engage and ultimately form bonds to places in an alternative way than I ever have before.
 This masters work manifested itself into a project titled 'collections in place' which questions this relationship we hold to place and the effect experience shaping the bonds we hold to a space.

 To Date my collection of natural inks sits at 37 unique material Inks, with a screen printed collection of 34 of these.
-Stocks fluctuate but to date I currently sell a variety of 23 different Inks, From Oak Galls to Holly Berries and Nettles.
+Stocks fluctuate but to date I currently sell a variety of around 30 different Inks, From Oak Galls to Holly Berries and Nettles.
 Seasonally stocks shift and grow as new plants fall into season.

 From the Quayside in Bristol, to outskirts of Cardiff Castle, from small Parks in Central London to local village greens there is something to forage for all.
 Knowing what to forage when first starting out is a somewhat daunting and overwhelming task.
 Depending on the time of year, you may be welcomed by the cold and leafless trees of winter or an abundance of fruits, galls and cones which present their own overwhelming feeling in their seemingly limitless bounty.
 Of course some materials work incredibly well as opposed to others, however my general motto is, if it fits in a pot then there is an exciting unknown potential within it.
 You can only know what colors to find by giving them a try!
 It is often assumed that each ink I make and step I take to produce a new Ink has come from some precise rulebook, which could not be further from the truth.
 I have learned materials I enjoy, Inks which I love and materials I enjoy foraging and using and where to find them In abundance.
 However much of the materials I use are dictated by my encountered environments and this is a rule I feel is good to follow.